 When designing a room, it doesn't matter if you're styling it in the Scandinavian style or in another much-loved format from around the world, the main ingredient is balance.
 One of the mesmerizing things about a Scandinavian home is the perfect marriage between form and function.

-A few questions you can ask yourself are What surfaces do you need?
-Will you need a standard or modular sofa?
-When it comes to furniture, consider very high-quality natural materials such as leather, wood, wool, and linen which will stand the test of time, and remember to add plenty of blankets, cushions, and candles.
+As yourself what surfaces you need and whether you want a standard or modular sofa.
+When it comes to furniture, consider very high-quality natural materials such as leather, wood, wool, and linen, which will stand the test of time, and remember to add plenty of blankets, cushions, and candles.

 Incorporate Plants and Flowers

 "Scandinavians often draw on the nature outside them for inspiration, which is why plants and flowers are popular.
 You can also gather pebbles and shells from the nearby beach," says Brantmark.

 If you don't live near the coast, Brantmark says conkers and acorns from the forest also make a lovely seasonal display, especially when arranged in a glass jar with a simple white candle at the center.
 A living element of beauty and color in the home makes us feel even closer to nature.

 Clear the Clutter

 Probably the one golden rule of Scandinavian design is to keep your space clutter-free.
 Less is more, so make optimal use of storage spaces, and most importantly, be willing to let go of any unnecessary items taking up precious space.
 The result will be a more visually relaxing atmosphere.

 With fewer hours of daylight, it's crucial for Scandinavian homes to use lighting properly.
 Additionally, nothing sets the mood more in a room, which is why candlelight and candelabras are so popular.